AdaCore/gnat-llvm/README.md

       make llvm

   Note that there's currently a bug in LLVM's aliasing handling.
-We check for it and generate slightly pessimized code in that case, but a patch to be applied to LLVM's `lib/Analyze` directory is in the file `llvm/patches/LLVMStructTBAAPatch.diff`.
+We check for it and generate slightly pessimized code in that case, but a patch to be applied to LLVM's `lib/Analyze` directory is in the file `llvm/patches/LLVMStructTBAAPatch.diff`; our LLVM repository mentioned above already contains this patch.

 - Finally build GNAT LLVM: